Understanding Homeopathy: A Gentle, Natural Approach to Healing

 If you or a loved one has been diagnosed with ALK-positive lung cancer, you may have many questions.
 This guide will help you understand what ALK-positive lung cancer is, its symptoms, how it's diagnosed, and the available treatment options.
-We'll also discuss support resources and palliative care to help you navigate this challenging time.
+We'll also discuss support resources to help you navigate this challenging time.

 About 5% of people with NSCLC have an ALK rearrangement.
 Unlike other lung cancers, ALK-positive cancer tends to affect younger people, with about half of the cases diagnosed in people 50 or younger.
 It's also more common in people who have never smoked and isn't linked to other lung cancer risk factors like asbestos or air pollution.
+ALK-positive lung cancer is slightly more common in females or those assigned as females at birth.

 Lung cancer symptoms may not appear until the disease has spread to other parts of the body.
 Some common symptoms include: